IBM Cloud Docs

 • Preferred: An existing key can be imported from a secrets vault by clicking the key icon.

-The endpoint field is optional.
-Select or provide the endpoint during the setup of the toolchain or during the pipeline run.
+The endpoint field is not mandatory.
+You can select or provide the endpoint during the setup of the toolchain or during the pipeline run.

 Deploy

-• Create a key by clicking New +.
+• A new key can be created from here by clicking the New +.

-Save the newly generated API key to a secrets vault.
+The newly generated API key can be immediately saved to a secrets vault.

 Signing

-Any code that is built by this toolchain and recorded in the inventory must be signed before the code is delivered to production environment.
+The artifacts that are created by the toolchain and recorded in the inventory must be signed before deployed to production.

 Optional tools